 Tell us about your role and journey.
-What led you to join GBH Insights as an advisor?
+What led you to join GBH Insights as an Advisor?

-Throughout my career, I’ve always been intrigued with observing consumer behavior and response to different factors — looking for ways to improve product and customer experiences or pivot marketing strategy to better meet the needs of customers.
+Throughout my career, I’ve always been intrigued with observing consumer behavior and response to different factors — looking for ways to improve product and customer experiences or pivot Marketing strategy to better meet the needs of customers.

 I was an English major in college, and a core area of focus in writing is character development and archetypes, which are the centerpiece of any great story.
-Storylines are a dime a dozen, but characters and their behavior are crucial to how the conflict evolves and is resolved.
+Storylines are a dime a dozen, but characters and their behaviors are crucial to how the conflict evolves and is resolved.

-That character focus continues in my work today leading marketing research, segmentation, data analytics and marketing strategy.
+That character focus continues in my work today leading Marketing research, Segmentation, Data Analytics and Marketing strategy.
 Consumers are the characters in any business story and the best brands meet and exceed their customer needs as they evolve.

-Another big factor for me was the opportunity to continue to learn by working with GBH clients and Fortune 500 brands to solve for some of their most pressing marketing challenges.
+Another big factor for me was the opportunity to continue to learn by working with GBH clients and Fortune 500 brands to solve for some of their most pressing Marketing challenges.
 Brands the GBH team has worked with or for include Microsoft, Adidas, Disney, ESPN, Google, Nike, NBCUniversal, P&G, T-Mobile, among others.

-Prior to GBH Insights, you were the Global Managing Director at Google, applying data and advanced analytics techniques, and prior to that, you held senior leadership positions at Nielsen, Yahoo!, Mars Inc. and Unilever.
+Prior to GBH Insights, you were the Global Managing Director at Google, applying Data and Advanced Analytics techniques, and prior to that, you held Senior Leadership positions at Nielsen, Yahoo!, Mars Inc. and Unilever.
 What are some of the biggest key learnings in your career and how do you apply them to your role at GBH?

 The biggest learning may sound trite, but it has always rung true.
 If you can identify and interpret the consumer behavior signals and actually do something to pivot your products, content and media spend to align to it, you have a much better chance to win in the market.

 For example, if people are concerned with unnatural ingredients in the products they buy, brands in that category have an opportunity to act on that information and change their products.
-At the same time, the company needs to rethink how they position the brand, enhance future products to expand their category, as well as updating their supply chain and go-to-market strategy in a way that aligns with the new direction.
+At the same time, the company needs to rethink how they position the brand, enhance future products to expand their category, as well as update their supply chain and go-to-market strategy in a way that aligns with the new direction.

 By staying curious and applying consumer feedback in real-time, companies find a competitive advantage.
 Brands not only need to monitor their own customer signals, but also look to other categories for clues — not just the one their business inhabits.

 At GBH, we combine quantitative and qualitative views of the consumer to integrate data, plus opinion.
-It helps fine tune our observations and recommendations as we work shoulder to shoulder with clients to improve their marketing, sales and customer experience.
+It helps fine tune our observations and recommendations as we work shoulder to shoulder with clients to improve their Marketing, Sales and Customer Experience.
 At the end of the day, every customer is different.
 The ability to delineate those differences and pivot marketing to attract their attention and purchase is critical.

 Can you talk more about GBH’s approach to customer research, data and advanced analytics?

 First and foremost, GBH’s approach is extremely customer-centric.
 We work backwards from the client need and ask the questions they would like answered.
-We apply research and insights to help companies undercover future growth opportunities and develop differentiated marketing strategies — from branding and segmentation to product development, pricing and customer experience.
+We apply research and insights to help companies undercover future growth opportunities and develop differentiated Marketing strategies — from branding and segmentation to product development, pricing and customer experience.

-We also have a unique methodology and approach to predictive analytics — empowering clients to make better (and faster) strategic decisions to drive revenue growth.
+We also have a unique methodology and approach to predictive analytics, empowering clients to make better (and faster) strategic decisions to drive revenue growth.

-Our team helps clients to identify and source relevant data, build prediction models to acquire and retain high-value customers, understand and apply customer feedback to improve marketing and CX across the entire customer journey.
+Our team helps clients to identify and source relevant data, build prediction models to acquire and retain high-value customers, understand and apply customer feedback to improve Marketing and CX across the entire customer journey.
 All of this we do with a relentless goal of applying customer feedback in real time.

 How is customer data and analytics impacting marketers today?
-How has that changed over recent years, and how can marketing professionals best prepare for the future?
+How has that changed over recent years and how can Marketing professionals best prepare for the future?

 Ultimately, success as a marketer requires both art and science.
 You have to understand the customer as a human being first, and then apply the right data — at scale — to improve their experience.
-For example, marketing mix models have become the data-driven ROI engine for many brand marketers and CFOs.
+For example, Marketing mix models have become the data-driven ROI engine for many brand marketers and CFOs.
 Yet much of the data is backward-facing and it doesn’t always account for the experimentation and changes you make to campaigns.

 Keep in mind that you are only as good as your scaled inputs, and it is necessary to model forward and push innovative approaches.
-While data and analytics are at the core of your campaign, assertive decisions and the open mindedness to learn (and make mistakes) is more important than ever.
+While data and analytics are at the core of your campaign, assertive decisions and the open-mindedness to learn (and make mistakes) is more important than ever.
 In essence, start with the consumer problem and work backwards.
 Make sure that you are using consumer data and opinion to solve the opportunity.
-Build the right structure, methods, integration and scorecard so your marketing data is central to driving your marketing mix.
+Build the right structure, methods, integration and scorecard so your marketing data is central to driving your Marketing mix.

-What are some ways that marketers can leverage analytics and data-driven insights to define their marketing efforts?
+What are some ways that marketers can leverage analytics and data-driven insights to define their Marketing efforts?

-To affect real change, we need to move beyond the cliche of “data-driven marketing.”
+To affect real change, we need to move beyond the cliche of “data-driven Marketing.”
 With that in mind, the first and most important step is to focus on customer centricity and put consumer lifetime value at the core.
-Segment your known consumer base according to their potential economic and attitudinal value, and relentlessly push marketing approaches to acquire, retain and develop more known consumers.
+Segment your known consumer base according to their potential economic and attitudinal value, and relentlessly push Marketing approaches to acquire, retain and develop more known consumers.

 Also, tailor selective and targeted methods to reach, engage and reward your value segments.
-Mass marketing is obviously still important, but use it to move those consumers whose value may be identified into a more curated and catered bucket.
+Mass Marketing is obviously still important, but use it to move those consumers whose value may be identified into a more curated and catered bucket.

 It’s critical to relentlessly learn what works in the marketing mix across The 6 Ps (position, product, package,price, promotion, place).
 And make sure to aggregate and centralize data (1P and tempered by 3P).